 "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."
 Maya Angelou

 Persuasive Presentations can be exciting, interesting and thoughtful, or they can be dull, boring and thoughtless.
 Giving a compelling, persuasive and succinct presentation is what leads investors to “Yes”, persuades buyers to purchase your products and services and motivates teams to reach new goals and objectives.
 Whatever the presentation, the audience will have an emotional reaction to it.
-The emotions you create with your audience will influence your audience and the decisions they make as a result of your presentation.
+The emotions you create, with the personal, relevant stories you share with your audience will influence your audience and the decisions they make as a result of your presentation.
 As a result of our Persuasive Presentation workshop you will:

 Clearly articulate your objective and goals;